 - Do not depress the accelerator and brake pedals at the same time during driving.
 If the brake pedal is depressed while driving with the accelerator pedal depressed, driving torque may be restrained. - Manual transmission - Do not shift gears unless the clutch pedal is fully depressed.
-After shifting, do not release the clutch pedal abruptly.
-Doing so may damage the clutch, transmission and gears. - Observe the following to prevent the clutch from being damaged. - Do not rest your foot on the clutch pedal while driving.
-Doing so may cause clutch trouble. - Do not use any gear other than the 1st gear when starting off and moving forward. - Doing so may damage the clutch. - Do not use the clutch to hold the vehicle when stopping on an uphill grade. - Doing so may damage the clutch. - Do not shift the shift lever to R when the vehicle is still moving.
-Doing so may damage the clutch, transmission and gears. - ▶ Automatic transmission - Do not use the accelerator pedal or depress the accelerator and brake pedals at the same time to hold the vehicle on a hill.
+After shifting, do not release the clutch abruptly.
+Doing so may damage the clutch, transaxle and gears. - Do not rest your foot on the clutch pedal while driving.
+Doing so may cause clutch trouble. - Do not use any gears other than the first gear when starting off and moving forward.

+Doing so may damage the clutch.

+- Do not use the clutch to hold the vehicle when stopping on an uphill grade.
+Doing so may damage the clutch. - Do not shift into reverse when the vehicle is still moving.
+Doing so may damage the clutch, transaxle and gears.

+Do not use the accelerator pedal or depress the accelerator and brake pedals together to hold the vehicle on a hill.